Molinaro walks tightrope at town hall

 LIGHTNING RODS

-Molinaro walked a fine line between throwing red meat to the crowd of about 50, which was heavy on law enforcement, and proffering his brand of sunny can-do optimism.
+Molinaro walked a fine line between throwing red meat to the crowd of about 50, which was heavy on law enforcement officials, and proffering his brand of sunny can-do optimism.

-He blasted Cuomo’s referral to ICE as “thugs” during the gubernatorial debate with Cynthia Nixon last month.
+He blasted Cuomo’s referral to ICE as “thugs” during the gubernatorial debate with Cynthia Nixon in August.

 “The fact any elected official would refer to them as thugs is disgusting,” said Molinaro, noting the agency does good work, including capturing an actual Nazi in Queens in August.

-Molinaro said he doesn’t support establishing New York as a sanctuary state and blasted the MS-13 gang as “hardened and violent criminals preying on people” and said more state and federal coordination of anti-gang efforts was needed.
+Molinaro said he doesn’t support establishing New York as a sanctuary state and blasted the MS-13 gang as “hardened and violent criminals preying on people” and said more state and federal coordination of anti-gang efforts is needed.

 And as the battle rages over the future of the Supreme Court, Cuomo has been pushing the state legislature to codify Roe v.
 Wade into the state constitution, and has said he will sue if the Supreme Court acts to roll back the decision.